 If you don’t like going through a complicated cooking process, I suggest returning to the drawing board with this classic honey garlic steak recipe.
 The pieces are coated in sticky sauce, making them an addicting choice to start dinner.

 First, you need to cover the meat with corn flour before searing both sides of the meat.
-I recommend combining honey with sesame seeds, beef stock, and chili to create a rich and thick sauce.
+I recommend combining honey with sesame seeds, beef stock, and chili to create a rich sauce for your steak.

 Simmer the steak with the concoction until the sauce thickens and fully coats the meat pieces.
-Kill the flame and serve the recipe with your choice of side dishes.
+Kill the flame and serve the recipe with your choice of side dishes, but make sure that they are suitable dishes to go with steak.

 Total time: 23 minutes.